department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 ### National Guard members and Reservists

-National Guard members and Reservists may be eligible for a medallion if they meet any of the requirements listed below specific to their type of service.
+A National Guard member or Reservist may be eligible for a medallion if they meet any of the requirements listed below specific to their type of service.

 We provide 2 types of medallions.
 National Guard members and Reservists may be eligible for a bronze medallion.
 If they've received a Medal of Honor, they may also be eligible for a Medal of Honor medallion.